chriskevinlee/OpenFlexOS/README.md

 # Notes

 ### Suspend and Hibernation:
 Suspend and Hibernation should work as long as you have swap setup and configured with enough space.
-Some system files will be edited by the script to get Suspend and Hibernation to work for:
+Some system files will be edited by the script to get Suspend and Hibernation to work, for:

 /etc/mkinitcpio.conf resume will be added to HOOKS=